-3. Students must take the courses listed below for the preclinical psychology sequence.
-Courses taken for the preclinical psychology program may be used to satisfy course requirements or electives for majors offered by the Department of Psychological Science.
+Students must take the courses listed below for the preclinical psychology sequence.
+Courses taken for the pre-clinical psychology program may be used to satisfy course requirements or electives for majors offered by the Department of Psychological Science.

-4. Students will be assigned a preclinical psychology advisor.
-The preclinical psychology advisor provides students with information about careers in counseling or clinical psychology, application procedures and program requirements for clinical psychology programs, and the General GRE and Psychology GRE subject test.
+- The pre-clinical psychology advisor provides students with information about careers in counseling or clinical psychology, application procedures and program requirements for clinical psychology programs, and the General GRE and Psychology GRE subject test.
 The advisor will also help students select courses required and recommended for admission into clinical psychology programs if not otherwise listed below.
 In addition, the advisor will provide general advisement on other required or recommended preclinical psychology activities.

-5. Students will complete a capstone thesis in the form of a comprehensive review of a topic related to mental health and/or the practice of clinical psychology.
+- Students will complete a capstone thesis in the form of a comprehensive review of a topic related to mental health and/or the practice of clinical psychology.
 Alternatively, students may complete a scientific study on any topic in psychology and produce a thesis describing the study.
-The thesis topic must be approved by the preclinical psychology advisor and will be taken as PY498 Directed Research for 2 credits and overseen by a faculty member in the Department of Psychological Science.
+The thesis topic must be approved by the preclinical psychology advisor and will be taken as PY498 Directed Research/Directed Study for 2 credits and overseen by a faculty member in the Department of Psychological Science.

-6. NMU has a preclinical psychology advisory board comprised of NMU Psychology Department Faculty and practicing clinical psychologists.
-The board works in conjunction with the advisor to select a limited number of students eligible for placement in internship positions, interviews with graduate clinical or counseling programs, or receiving a recommendation letter from the preclinical psychology advisory board.
-Selection criteria will be determined by the advisory board, but will include preclinical psychology GPA, major GPA, and overall GPA; quality of the capstone thesis; letter describing reasons for pursuing a career in clinical or counseling psychology and general career goals.
+- The pre-clinical psychology advisory board is comprised of NMU Psychology Department Faculty and practicing clinical psychologists.
+The board works in conjunction with the advisor to select a limited number of students eligible for placement in internship positions, interviews with graduate clinical or counseling programs, or receiving a recommendation letter from the pre-clinical psychology advisory board.
+Selection criteria will be determined by the advisory board.

 PY100 Introduction to Psychology 4